ni/webvi-examples/CallLabVIEWWebService/Readme.md

 #### Project Setup

-The `WebApp_Web Server` directory has been included as **Public Content** within the LabVIEW project.
+The `WebApp_Web Server` directory has been included as **Public Content** within the G Web project.
 This was done by right-clicking the Web service in the project and selecting Add **Public Content Folder**.
 In the **Open** dialog the `WebApp_Web Server` directory was selected.
-This is an *auto populating* folder so changes made by modifying the WebVI and rebuilding the application in LabVIEW NXG are automatically up taken by LabVIEW project.
+This is an *auto populating* folder so changes made by modifying the WebVI and rebuilding the application in LabVIEW NXG are automatically up taken by G Web project.
 See more details on this topic at [Integrating Static Content into a Web Service](http://zone.ni.com/reference/en-XX/help/371361N-01/lvhowto/ws_static_content/).

 #### URL Configuration Enum

 In the WebVI there is a drop down for selecting the URL configuration.

 - **Use Absolute URLs and Local Debugging**: This uses fully qualified URLs; e.g. `http://127.0.0.1:8001/Web_Server/ParametricCurve` in each HTTP request.
 Fully qualified URLs must be used if the Web service access by the WebVI is on a different host than the WebVI itself; e.g. CORS.
-The Web server here is the **Local Debugging** Web server built into LabVIEW.
-This is enabled by right-clicking the Web Service in the LabVIEW project and selecting **Start**.
+The Web server here is the **Local Debugging** Web server built into G Web Development Software.
+This is enabled by right-clicking the Web Service in the G Web project and selecting **Start**.
 - **Use Relative URLs and Application Web Server**: This uses a relative URLs; e.g. `ParametricCurve` in each HTTP request.
 The rest of the URL is filled in automatically by the browser.
 This technique is useful because URLs in code don't need to be changed as the hostname, protocol, or port or the Web service is changed.
-The Web service and WebVI are deployed to the **Application Web Server** by right-clicking the Web service in the LabVIEW project and selecting **Publish**.
+The Web service and WebVI are deployed to the **Application Web Server** by right-clicking the Web service in the G Web project and selecting **Publish**.